flother/csv-game/README.md

 Julia works in a similar fashion to R and reads the CSV file into an Array{Any,2} and multiplies the product of the dimensions rather than counting each individual record.
 Like the R version, this might be a bit cheaty.

+SQLite makes a table and imports the csv file and then runs a query.

 ## Rudimentary Analysis